Project: Guessing Game

 user try again.
 How do we fix this?
 Well notice in the error message it states that an

+thrown.
 What are these objects?
 These are known as exceptions.
-They are a special object used to
+They are a special object

-indicate that an exceptional event has occurred.
-These are pathways in our program that
+used to indicate that an exceptional event has occurred.
+These are pathways in our

-we do not expect to occur but might and exceptions allow us to recover the system without
+program that we do not expect to occur but might and exceptions allow us to recover the

-fully crashing.
-This is a useful mechanism for allowing systems to remain online and
+system without fully crashing.
+This is a useful mechanism for allowing systems to remain

 Before we look at how to handle thrown exceptions we'll first discuss what each of these

-indicate that a general parsing error has occurred due to a bad input ie. prefixing the
+used to indicate that a general parsing error has occurred due to a bad input ie.

-the max value that can be fit inside an int
+because the max value that can be fit inside an int is 2147483647 which is much

 extract the number from the front and will discard the rest.